 Step: #7: Set up the email subscription offer and A/B test the copy.

-As you know people who come to your site using a long tail keyword phrase are more engaged and targeted rather than people come to your site using a short-tail or middle tail keyword.
-I have found that long-tail keywords always take higher click through rates rather than short-tail keywords.
+As you know, people who come to your site using a long tail keyword phrase are more engaged and targeted rather than people who come to your site using a short-tail or middle tail keyword.
+I have found that long-tail keywords always take higher click-through rates rather than short-tail keywords.

 It’s not bad, right?

-Yes, these search terms only have a few monthly search volume.
+Yes, these search terms only have a few monthly search volumes.
 But, the important thing here is the CTR.
 Because CTR is a major Google Ranking Factor, you shouldn’t neglect it.

-Just like in PPC advertising, in search engine optimization click through rate (CTR) is an important ranking metric.
-Read my complete guide to how to increase organic CTR over here.
+Like in PPC advertising, in search engine optimization, click-through rate (CTR) is an important ranking metric.

 How to Find Long Tail Keywords

-In this entire blog post, you learnt how long tail keywords influence to website traffic.
-The seventy percentage of overall searches are on long tail terms.
-So you want to make use of long tail search terms to drive lots of target traffic, right?
+In this entire blog post, you learned how long-tail keywords influence website traffic.
+Seventy percent of overall searches are on long-tail terms.
+So you want to make use of long-tail search terms to drive lots of target traffic, right?

-How do you find long tail keyword phrases which tend to drive lots of traffic, increase conversions and sales?
+How do you find long-tail keyword phrases that drive lots of traffic and increase conversions and sales?

-I have already listed a few long tail keyword research tools on this page.
-You can check them out right now and I recommend it.
-Alternatively, here are my favorite long tail keyword research tools and keyword research software which helped me drive lots of targeted search traffic and eventually they converted into potential buyers.
+I have already listed a few long-tail keyword research tools on this page.
+You can check them out right now, and I recommend them.

-- SEMrush Keyword Research Tool: Well, SEMrush has been just far more than a keyword research tool.
-It is one of best search engine marketing tools that is used by thousands of professional internet marketers and business owners such as Neil Patel, Brian Dean, Harsh Agrawal etc. Learn more about SEMrush tool from this SEMrush review post and get a special SEMrush coupon code/SEMrush trial account over here.
+- Semrush Keyword Research Tool: Well, Semrush has been just far more than a keyword research tool.
+It is one of the best search engine marketing tools used by thousands of professional internet marketers and business owners.
+Learn more about the Semrush tool from this Semrush review post and its pricing details in this post and promo codes in this article.

-Utilizing long tail keywords is the best ways to rank on Google SERP quickly.
-You don’t need to generate hundreds of backlinks with the anchor text of keyword phrase to rank them on #1 page.
-Just need some on-page optimization techniques such interlinking and creating an eye-catchy headline etc.
+Utilizing long-tail keywords is the best way to rank on Google SERP quickly.
+You don’t need to generate hundreds of backlinks with the anchor text of keyword phrases to rank them on the #1 page.
+We just need some on-page optimization techniques such as interlinking and creating an eye-catchy headline etc.

-Long tail keywords not only drive thousands of targeted traffic, but also increase the conversion rates and reduce website bounce rate.
-As more than 70% of global searches is based on long tail words, you should make use of Long Tail Pro, SEMrush competitor keyword research tool (tutorial over here) and Ubersuggest to find keywords that can be ranked.
+Long-tail keywords drive thousands of targeted traffic and increase the conversion rates and reduce website bounce rate.
+As more than 70% of global searches are based on long-tail words, you should use tools like Semrush (tutorial over here) to find keywords that can be ranked.